sophianachiba/instagramwithbaas/README.md

 # Instragram with Back end as a service (BaaS)

   This project showcase how to build a lighter version of instagram using BaaS techologies such as Parse.
 This means no backend code was written, the entirety of the code is in the front end.
-Your Parse server can be running anywhere but I would recommend aws + bitnami (more info below).
+Your Parse server can be running anywhere locally or in a cloud hosting service (more info below).
 Similarly, the same can be built with Firebase or other baas providers.
   Finally notifications were added using OneSignal.